Help us promote the education and prevention of burn injuries and improve the lives of burn survivors.

 Who We Are

-The Washington State Council of Fire Fighters (WSCFF) was founded on September 1, 1939 and is affiliated with the International Association of Fire Fighters (IAFF) and the Washington State Labor Council (WSLC), (AFL–CIO).
+The Washington State Council of Fire Fighters (WSCFF) was founded on September 1, 1939 and is affiliated with the International Association of Fire Fighters (IAFF) and the Washington State Labor Council (WSLC), American Federation of Labor and Congress of Industrial Organizations (AFL-CIO).

 It is the vision of the WSCFF to coordinate the statewide efforts of professional fire fighters by providing creative leadership and dedicated service, resulting in a unified, progressive membership that strives to improve social attitudes and promote legislation to benefit the fire and EMS communities and the citizens we serve, with a foundation anchored in the principles of honesty, integrity, and commitment.